Transformational Nutrition Break Down: Psychology (Part 2)

 TRANSFORMATIONAL NUTRITION BREAK DOWN: PSYCHOLOGY (PART 2)

 Evolutionary psychology gives you a picture of your client’s evolutionary tendencies.
-What does this do for you as a Health Coach?
+What does this do for you as a coach?

 Well, it gives you the information you need to create a program that your client is willing to follow.